 - Quick Select Drive Roll.
 This Hobart’s trademark technology allows the user to quickly and easily switch drive rolls.

 - Safety features.
-They include thermal overload system, wire safety mechanism, dual gauge regulator.
+They include a thermal overload system, wire safety mechanism, dual gauge regulator.

 - It can’t be used in outdoor locations with a generator for power supply.